 Juneteenth — also known as Freedom Day, Jubilee Day, Liberation Day or Emancipation Day — is celebrated in communities across the country, from small family gatherings to public parades and festivals.

-With the unrest that swept our country last year stemming from the murders of George Floyd, Breonna Taylor and historically many others, Juneteenth also became an opportunity for local communities and organized groups to use their platforms to advocate for racial justice and social change through protests and marches.
+With the unrest that swept our country in 2020 stemming from the murders of George Floyd, Breonna Taylor and historically many others, Juneteenth also became an opportunity for local communities and organized groups to use their platforms to advocate for racial justice and social change through protests and marches.

 These same concerns led to the formation of the Greenville Racial Equity & Economic Mobility (REEM) Commission in 2020.
 The REEM Commission exists to identify and address racial inequities, social injustice, and disparities in key areas that negatively impact the Black community in Greenville County.
 Click here to learn more about the commission.

 - History: What Is Juneteenth?